Below we dive into the purpose of top-level domains, the hierarchy of domain names, and go into a few of the most common top-level domain extensions.

 The Domain Name System (DNS) is the naming system for online services, computers, or any resources that are connected to the Internet.
 It works to associate domain names to each company, website, or service.
-It also translates the domain name into the numerical IP address that’s needed for the network protocols to functional correctly.
+It also translates the domain name into the numerical IP address that’s needed for the network protocols to function correctly.

-Common Top Level Domain Extensions
+Types of Top Level Domain Extensions

 There are a variety of extensions you’ll be able to choose from depending on your style of business or organization, while others can purely be for fun.
 It’s important to choose a domain extension that’s in alignment with your business.
 We highlight the most common below:

 General List of TLDs

 - .com (used for a variety of purposes, but are mostly used for online businesses)